-Council's Community Strategic Plan identifies the following action in regards to Heritage: Nambucca Shire Council aims to support and promote an understanding of the Nambucca Valley’s heritage.
+Council's Community Strategic Plan identifies the following actions in regards to Heritage: Nambucca Shire Council will actively support the preservation of our local heritage and will promote an understanding of and respect for the Valley’s Indigenous cultural heritage.

-In support of this action in 2013 Council sought resource assistance from the Office of Environment and Heritage to commence a heritage program.
-Council was successful in gaining funds to support the funding of services for a heritage advisor and also the commencement of a Heritage Assistance Fund.
+In 2013 Council sought resource assistance from the Office of Environment and Heritage to commence a heritage program.
+Council was successful in gaining funds to support the funding of services for a heritage advisor for three years (now concluded) and also the commencement of a Local Heritage Grants Program.

 Each year, Nambucca Shire Council, with assistance from the Heritage Branch of the Office of Environment and Heritage, offers small grants to property owners for maintenance works on older, heritage listed buildings in the local government area.